Course-by-Neito/Cloud-Native-TD/README.md

 I will be using Linux as a work environment through WSL, a way to have access to a linux kernel on a Windows session.
 Feel free to use:
-- A dual boot with linux os installed
+- A dual boot with linux OS installed
 - A VM on your Windows with VMWare Player or Virtual Box
 - An already deployed Cloud VM
 - Your own WSL installation